Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 Pitchbox is a great outreach software that helps automate the process from finding influencers to sending emails and tracking your outreach campaign.

-7. Other Benefits to Blogger Outreach
+Benefits to Blogger Outreach

 Most people initiate blogger outreach with the purpose of gaining links, but that’s just one of the benefits.